Mayurji/mayurji.github.io/_machine-learning/keepsake.md

 </center>
 </div>

-* Then Install AWS Cli for the system.
+* Then Install AWS CLI for the system.
 Installing [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
-* Once the installation is done, Go to terminal and type `aws configure`
+* Once the installation is done, Go to the terminal and type `aws configure`
 * I've done it on Ubuntu, I am not sure if the command changes in other OS.